hardingprofessional/cachefunctions/README.md

 1. The function must be called many times, with subsequent calls costing a significant amount of time.
 2. The function must be called in subsequent runs of the python script.
 If (2) is not fulfilled, use functools.cache instead.

+# FAQs

+## Why name the class `FunctionCache` and the decorator `cachefunction`?

+Classes should have "noun" type names, and decorators should be more adjective-y.

+# License

+MIT licensed.
+I don't care how you use my code, just don't sue me.
+If you have questions/comments/concerns, you can let me know through the github repo.

 # Future